boostercloud/booster/website/docs/10_going-deep/instrumentation.md

 }
 ```

-In this example, only DISPATCH_EVENT and MIGRATION_RUN actions will trigger trace notifications.
+In this example, only DISPATCH_EVENT, MIGRATION_RUN and 'OTHER' actions will trigger trace notifications.

 ### TraceActionTypes

 The TraceActionTypes enum defines all the traceable actions in Booster's core:

 ```typescript